sanjusunny/vedas-run/README.md

 Arrow Keys to Move, Space to Jump

 Chrome is preferred for the higher fidelity effects, Firefox takes a hit on framerates.

+Cheat Code: window.gs.doChecks = false in the JavaScript console to explore the game in God mode